JohnAnon9771/JohnAnon9771/README.md

 - 🌱 I'm currently learning Software design as architecture, patterns, TDD, FDD.
 Also, I'm learning Ruby and Ruby on Rails  🤓
 - 🥅 2021 Goals: Continue to collaborate with Open source projects and realize personal dreams...
 - 🤓 Skilled: JavaScript/TypeScript and React ecosystem
-- ⚡ Fun fact: I love to draw, code and studying 🤭
+- ⚡ About me: I love to draw, code and studying 🤭

 ### Connect with me: